pupil-labs/pupil-docs/developer-docs/win-driver-setup.md

 1. Unplug Pupil headset (if plugged in)
 1. Restart your computer
 1. Install drivers from step 2 in the `Install drivers for your Pupil headset` section

+### Manual Installation of DIY Camera Drivers

+If any issues arrise when trying to install drivers for your DIY eye or world cameras, or if you are installing them for the first time, you can try following these instructions:

+1. Unplug Pupil Headset from your computer and keep unplugged until the last step
+1. Open Device Manager
+    1. Click View > Show Hidden Devices
+    1. Expand the `libUSBK devices` category and expand the `Imaging Devices` category within the Device Manager (sometimes a camera may be under the `Cameras` category)
+    1. Uninstall and delete drivers for all Pupil Cam 1 ID0, Pupil Cam 1 ID1, and Pupil Cam 1 ID2 devices within both libUSBK and Imaging Devices Category
+1. Restart Computer
+1. Start the latest version of Pupil Capture (ensure that you have admin privileges on your machine)
+    i.
+General Menu > Restart with default settings
+1. Plug in Pupil Headset after Pupil Capture relaunches - Please wait, drivers should install automatically.
+You may need to close/cancel automatic Windows driver installation

+If the above doesn't work, uninstall all drivers by following steps 1 to 3.
+You can then try install `libusbK` drivers with Zadig as outlined in steps 1-7 in the [pyuvc docs](https://github.com/pupil-labs/pyuvc/blob/master/WINDOWS_USER.md)